United States in the Vietnam War: Under the Kennedy administration

-The Fear of Communism
+Fear of communism

 A major factor that led President Lyndon B. Johnson to intervene into Vietnam militarily was the fear of communism, rooted not only in Cold War geopolitical tensions with countries such as China and the Soviet Union, but also in specific domestic political concerns.
 South Vietnam was considered a key democratic ally in Southeast Asia, and its potential to fall to communism was seen as a direct threat to regional stability and U.S. credibility.
 After the intervention of Joseph Stalin and Mao Zedong in the Indochina War, the U.S. was fearful of a repeat of the Korean War.
 U.S. leaders subscribed to a worldview characterised by sharply defined distinctions between communism and democracy, firmly believing that any communist gains would undermine the broader strategy of containment.
-The ‘loss’ of China to communism in 1949 played a pivotal role in shaping this mindset, as political opponents relentlessly used it, especially conservatives, to accuse the Democratic party of weakness.
-This climate was further inflamed by the post-war second Red Scare and ‘counter-subversion” campaigns, which created a political environment where being seen as “soft on communism” was perceived as a significant vulnerability.
+The "loss" of China to communism in 1949 played a pivotal role in shaping this mindset, as political opponents relentlessly used it, especially conservatives, to accuse the Democratic party of weakness.
+This climate was further inflamed by the post-war second Red Scare and "counter-subversion" campaigns, which created a political environment where being seen as "soft on communism" was perceived as a significant vulnerability.
 These domestic dynamics were often intertwined with gendered political pressures, compelling U.S. leaders to project strength in the face of communist expansion, both internationally and domestically.

-Gendered Political Pressures
+Gendered political pressures

-Domestic political pressures, particularly those influenced by Cold War-era ideals of masculinity, played a role in President Lyndon B. Johnson’s decision to escalate U.S. involvement in the Vietnam War.
+Domestic political pressures, particularly those influenced by Cold War-era ideals of masculinity, played a role in President Lyndon B. Johnson's decision to escalate U.S. involvement in the Vietnam War.
 Historian, K.A.
-Cuordileone has argued that the political culture of the 1950s and 1960s emphasised a binary between “hard” and “soft” approaches, where strength and assertiveness were associated with masculinity, while caution and dissent were often portrayed as weak and feminine.
-Johnson operated within a political environment that, according to Robert Dean, valued a form of “imperial manhood,” in which national credibility was linked to displays of masculine strength, a cultural norm reinforced by elite institutions including Ivy League universities.
+Cuordileone has argued that the political culture of the 1950s and 1960s emphasized a binary between "hard" and "soft" approaches, where strength and assertiveness were associated with masculinity, while caution and dissent were often portrayed as weak and feminine.
+Johnson operated within a political environment that, according to Robert Dean, valued a form of "imperial manhood", in which national credibility was linked to displays of masculine strength, a cultural norm reinforced by elite institutions including Ivy League universities.
 There was use of heavily masculine language within domestic political discourse, highlighting "toughness" and "honour" which ultimately framed discussion surrounding the Vietnam War.
-Use of language as such was incredibly common within the political sphere, also being known as 'masculine socialisation'.
-‘Masculine socialisation’ was rooted in education and upbringing of particularly upper class men.
+Use of language as such was incredibly common within the political sphere, also being known as "masculine socialisation".
+"Masculine socialisation" was rooted in education and upbringing of particularly upper-class men.